 Chomsky could have missed this explicit point only if he did not read the entire paper.
-This would be certainly irresponsible.
+Criticizing work he has not read would be irresponsible.
 However, the situation is worse.
 McGilvray replies to Chomsky's enraged comment about some guy defending Dummett's crazy theory: